Close to home, a rainy June

 From the pond, I headed south.
 The trail was unpaved, wide, and shaded.
 It’s a snowmobile trail when there’s snow cover, but motorized vehicles are supposed to stay off the rest of the year.
 Wide ruts in some soft sections of the trail told me that an ATV driver or two had ignored the restriction.
 Aside from that, the trail was in good condition between the pond and state road 119.
 South of there, the trail was full of roots and rocks, looking like a typical New Hampshire woods walk.
 I got as far as Royalston Road before turning around.

 “Show me some spring pictures,” a reader recently asked me.
 He was looking for budding trees and fresh green growth.
 Perhaps I can oblige him in another week or so.
-For now, the signs of spring are subtler.
+For now, the signs of spring in New Hampshire are subtler.

 It’s mud season, but the trails at Horse Hill Nature Preserve in Merrimack were in remarkably good shape the other day.
 The herons were back on Lastowka Pond, croaking and courting.
 I could see that the beavers had been busy along the shoreline, taking down a big tree that barely missed a bench as it fell.
 Deeper into the woods, I smelled freshly-cut lumber on a refurbished bog bridge.